flyteorg/flyte/docs/user_guide/advanced_composition/eager_workflows.md

 1. Materialize the output of flyte tasks and subworkflows so you can operate on them without spinning up another pod and also determine the shape of the workflow graph in an extremely flexible manner.
-2. Provide an alternative way of achieving concurrency in Flyte.
+2. Provide an alternative way of achieving wall-time parallelism in Flyte.
 Flyte has concurrency built into it, so all tasks/subworkflows will execute concurrently assuming that they don't have any dependencies on each other.
-However, eager workflows provide a python-native way of doing this, with the main downside being that you lose the benefits of statically compiled workflows such as compile-time analysis and first-class data lineage tracking.
+However, `eager` tasks provide a Python-native way of doing this, with the main downside being that you lose the benefits of statically compiled workflows such as compile-time analysis and first-class data lineage tracking.
 ```